skoolkid/skoolkit/sphinx/source/commands.rst

     -D, --decimal         Show decimal values in verbose mode.
     -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
 This option may be used multiple times.
+    -m MAX, --max-operations MAX
-    --max-operations MAX  Maximum number of instructions to execute.
+                          Maximum number of instructions to execute.
+    -M MAX, --max-tstates MAX
-    --max-tstates MAX     Maximum number of T-states to run for.
+                          Maximum number of T-states to run for.
     -n, --no-interrupts   Don't execute interrupt routines.
     -o ADDR, --org ADDR   Specify the origin address of a binary (raw memory) file (default: 65536 - length).